anitha-ravala/PasswordHashing/README.md

 ● Ubuntu 16.04
 ● Mac OS X - Sierra, High Sierra
 ● Windows 10
-Password Hashing Application Specification
-The following is the requirement specification that was used in building the password hashing application.
-It describes what the application should do.
-● When launched, the application should wait for http connections.
-● It should answer on the PORT specified in the PORT environment variable.
-● It should support three endpoints:
-○ A POST to /hash should accept a password.
-It should return a job identifier immediately.
-It should then wait 5 seconds and compute the password hash.
-The hashing algorithm should be SHA512.
-○ A GET to /hash should accept a job identifier.
-It should return the base64 encoded password hash for the corresponding POST request.
-○ A GET to /stats should accept no data.
-It should return a JSON data structure for the total hash requests since the server started and the average time of a hash request in milliseconds.
-● The software should be able to process multiple connections simultaneously.
-● The software should support a graceful shutdown request.
-Meaning, it should allow any in-flight password hashing to complete, reject any new requests, respond with a 200 and shutdown.
-● No additional password requests should be allowed when shutdown is pending.
-Interacting with the Password Hashing Application

 You can interact/test the application using curl.
 The following are examples that would/should generate similar returns - the job identifier does not need to conform to a specification.
 ● Post to the /hash endpoint